KennethOnuorah/React-Errands/README.md

 ## **About the project** 🔎

 A web application for creating and keeping track of your everyday errands.
-Similar to the [note-taking application](https://github.com/KennethOnuorah/Javascript-Notes) that I made a while ago, but with a slight modifications.
+Similar to the [note-taking application](https://github.com/KennethOnuorah/Javascript-Notes) that I made a while ago, but with slight modifications.

 Created with: